JuliaMolSim/Molly.jl/GPU_PATCH.md

   ### Concrete change:

   - Evaluate whether per-warp or per-block buffered accumulation can reduce floating-point atomic pressure further.
+  - If the tile-list path remains, evaluate sorting or grouping tiles by `i` so it can recover the old block-local reduction pattern instead of always doing per-warp direct global atomics.
   - Do not jump straight to OpenMM-style fixed-point accumulation unless profiling shows atomics are still dominant after the earlier phases.

 ## Recommended patch sequence for actual work

   1. Instrumentation and benchmark stabilization.
-  2. Remove host sync on tile count.
+  2. Recover `66ccb5`-class dense performance with a fused or hybrid dense path.
+  3. Keep device-side tile-count consumption as part of the retained tile path.
-  3. Add sparse-tile skip path.
+  4. Add sparse-tile skip path.
-  4. Add packed parameter arrays.
+  5. Add packed parameter arrays.
-  5. Add specialized LJ / Coulomb fast path.
+  6. Add specialized LJ / Coulomb fast path.
-  6. Cache preprocessing across force/energy.
+  7. Cache preprocessing across force/energy.
-  7. Reassess atomics only after re-profiling.
+  8. Reassess atomics only after re-profiling.

   ### Checkpointing
-  After steps 2, 4, and 5, it would be worth generating a commit if the numbers are good.
-If you want, I can start with step 2 and implement the first patch set.
+  After steps 2, 5, and 6, it would be worth generating a commit if the numbers are good.
+If you want, I can start with step 2 and implement the dense-path recovery patch set.